Catalog Number Regular Expression Formatter Set Up

 6. Expand the drop down list next to the Field Format line to see the different Catalog Number format options.

-7. The new format you created in the UI Formatters file should be there.
-Select it.
+7. Select the new format you created in the UI Formatters file.

-10. In the Schema Configuration window, make sure your new UI Formatter is still being correctly assigned to the Collection Object’s Catalog Number field.
+9. Open the Collection Object form to make sure your new UI Formatter is still being correctly assigned to the Collection Object’s Catalog Number field.

 Example Implementation